IKATS/ikats-sandbox/TROUBLESHOOTING.md

 =====================

-IKATS may run locally with `docker-compose` (for testing and development pourposes only, do not use it in production).
+IKATS may run locally with `docker-compose` (for testing and development purpose only, do not use it in production).
 This page gives tips to deal with some common errors you can encounter.